autumn-pan/autumn-pan/README.md

 - 💞️ I’m looking to collaborate on nothing; I'm just here to learn for now
 - 😄 Pronouns: she/her
 - 📚 High School Student
+-
 Projects: LinalgP (main focus), StatP

-Contacts:
 Email: pan662607@gmail.com
 Discord: newton.meter

 <!---
 PanA662607/PanA662607 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.